 Deploying the Revenue

 A carbon tax could raise substantial revenue.
 The Joint Committee on Taxation and the Congressional Budget Office estimated, for example, that a broad-based carbon tax starting at $25 per ton in 2017 and rising at 2 percent more than inflation would have raised $1 trillion over its first decade (Congressional Budget Office 2016).
 This is close to the amount that the United States currently raises with all its other excise taxes—about 0.5 percent of gross domestic product per year.

 The welfare impact of a carbon tax package would depend on how those revenues are used.
-Using some revenues to increase transfers, reduce Social Security contributions from low-income households, or compensate workers in carbon-intensive industries could soften the regressive impact of the carbon tax.
-Revenues from a carbon tax could also be used to finance cuts in existing taxes that act as a disincentive to growth.
-Before the 2017 tax bill, one prominent idea was using carbon tax revenue to reduce the corporate income tax (Marron and Toder 2015).
-However, because tax cuts on profits would largely benefit the wealthy, this would exacerbate the regressivity of the carbon tax.
-Revenues could also be used to reduce personal income and payroll taxes, to reduce future deficits, or to invest in clean energy and climate adaptation.
+Rebating the revenues to households on a per capita basis would render the policy progressive, as lower-income households would be more than compensated for higher energy costs, while upper-income households would pay a net tax.
+Using revenues to increase transfers, reduce Social Security contributions from low-income households, or compensate workers in carbon-intensive industries would also soften the regressive impact of the carbon tax.
+Revenues from a carbon tax could also be used to finance cuts in existing taxes that discourage growth.
+Revenues could also be used to reduce personal income taxes, to reduce future deficits, or to invest in clean energy and climate adaptation.
 What combination to choose depends on political, social, and economic considerations (Marron and Morris 2016).

 Congressional Budget Office.
 2016.
 “Impose a Tax on Emissions of Greenhouse Gases.”
 In Options for Reducing the Deficit: 2017 to 2026.
 Washington, DC: Congressional Budget Office.